AA/AS Degree (Associate of Art/Science)

 An Associate of Art or Science Degree is awarded by a Community College like West Valley.
 The degree requires completion of 60 units of lower-division courses.
 It will include general education and major coursework in a particular program of study.

 Academic Dismissal (also called Progress Dismissal)

 A student on academic probation is subject to dismissal if the student has earned a cumulative grade point average of less than 1.75 in all units attempted in each of three consecutive semesters.

 A student is placed on academic probation after attempting a minimum of 12 semester units of work and earning less than a C average.
 In terms of grade point average, that means less than a 2.0 average.

 Students must add and drop classes within certain periods of time.
 Be aware of each semester’s add and drop dates.
 Also, even though an instructor may drop a student from a class, adding and dropping is ultimately a student’s responsibility.
 Always double check your schedule in the Portal to confirm that any adds or drops show up accurately.

 The process of comparing the content of courses that are transferred between postsecondary institutions.

 Assessment is a test to evaluate your skills in Reading, Writing, Math and English as a Second Language.
 After completing an assessment, a student will attend an orientation or meet with a counselor to select courses based on assessment results.

 Auditing a course means that you are observing or "sitting in" on a course.
-Auditing is only an option if you have exhausted all other options for taking the course as a registered student.
 To audit, you must get the instructor's permission and then fill out an Audit form to submit to the Admissions office.

 The notification of financial aid award.
 The award letter lists the types and amounts of financial aid the student is eligible for.
 To finalize the award package, the student must sign and return the award letter to the Financial Aid office.